Offline Multi-agent Reinforcement Learning via Sequential Score Decomposition: Experiments and Results

 \subsection{High-Dimensional Continuous Control Tasks}

-We further evaluated our algorithms on more complex continuous control tasks in the \texttt{MPE} and \texttt{MaMuJoCo} suites.
-Table \ref{table:mpemujoco} shows the normalized scores of OMSD across various datasets.
-The performance of the experiment results is measured by the normalized score $100 \times (S - S_{Random})/(S_{Expert} - S_{Random})$ \cite{pan2022plan}.
-The expert and random scores for Cooperative Navigation, Predator Prey, World, and 2-agent HalfCheetah are $\{516.8, 159.8\}$, $\{185.6, -4.1\}$, $\{79.5, -6.8\}$, and $\{3568.8, -284.0\}$.
+We further evaluate OMSD on more complex continuous-control tasks in the \texttt{MPE} and \texttt{MaMuJoCo} suites.
+Table~\ref{table:mpemujoco} reports results on the OMAR and OG-MARL benchmarks, including normalized scores on \texttt{MPE} and raw episode returns on \texttt{MaMuJoCo}, while Table~\ref{table:omiga_main} reports additional \texttt{MaMuJoCo} results on the OMIGA datasets.
+Most baseline results are taken from the corresponding prior papers and standardized benchmark reports, including CFCQL, MADiff, OMIGA, and DoF.
+Since MADiff-D reports standard errors, we convert its uncertainty values to standard deviations over five seeds for consistency with OMSD.
+For \texttt{MPE}, normalized scores are computed as $100 \times (S - S_{Random})/(S_{Expert} - S_{Random})$ following \citet{pan2022plan}.
+The expert and random scores for Cooperative Navigation, Predator Prey, and World are $\{516.8, 159.8\}$, $\{185.6, -4.1\}$, and $\{79.5, -6.8\}$, respectively.

-OMSD surpasses the existing state-of-the-art methods on 11 out of 13 tasks.
-Specifically, on datasets with the most pronounced multimodal distributions, such as medium and random datasets, our method achieves significant improvements over previous approaches, with performance closely approaching the maximization episode rewards within datasets (as shown in Appendix \ref{app:datasets}).
-This indicates that OMSD is capable of identifying multimodal data distributions and selecting higher-quality modes.
-As for the two tasks where performance is relatively poor, we find that they are mainly limited by the suboptimal performance of the pre-trained centralized critic.
-As a result, even though the diffusion model is able to capture the multi-modal structure in the dataset, it lacks an effective reward improvement signal to guide policy update.
-More detailed description of hyperparameters and pretraining can be found in Appendix \ref{app:exp_detail}.

-To further compare OMSD with other diffusion-based approaches for handling multi-modality, we include two representative baselines: MADiff-D \cite{zhu2024madiff}, a decentralized execution variant that leverages diffusion models for trajectory planning, and DoF-P \cite{li2025dof}, which employs a diffusion model as actor to generate actions by factorizing noise.
-Experimental results show that OMSD consistently outperforms these methods across most tasks, particularly in cooperative-competitive scenarios that require strong coordination.
-We attribute this advantage to the use of diffusion models as sequential decomposed score functions estimators, which more accurately capture inter-policy dependencies, enabling a more direct and fine-grained influence on policy gradient directions.
+OMSD outperforms existing methods on most tasks, with particularly large gains on medium and random datasets where multimodal behavior distributions are more pronounced.
+On these datasets, OMSD often approaches the high-return episodes observed in the offline datasets (Appendix~\ref{app:datasets}), suggesting that sequential score regularization helps identify higher-quality behavior modes while remaining close to dataset-supported regions.
+On the few tasks where OMSD performs worse than the strongest baseline, we find that policy improvement is mainly limited by the pretrained centralized critic: although the diffusion model can capture multimodal behavior structure, a weak critic provides insufficient reward-improvement guidance.
+Additional hyperparameter and pretraining details are provided in Appendix~\ref{app:exp_detail}.